If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions please feel free to contact our offices located in Middlefield and Wallingford, CT .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Flatfoot is a condition many people suffer from.
-If you have flat feet, contact Dr. Gordon Fosdick from Affiliated Foot Care Center.
+Gout is a painful condition that can be treated.
+If you are seeking treatment, contact Dr. Gordon Fosdick from Affiliated Foot Care Center.
 Our doctor will treat your foot and ankle needs.

 Symptoms